martignoni/hugo-notice/README.md

 This is not a standalone theme.
 It is a [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices.
 Four notice types are provided: `warning`, `info`, `note` and `tip`.

-This components comes with english, french and german localizations for the notice heading.
+This components comes with english, french, german and portuguese localizations for the notice headings.
 Other languages welcome!
 Send your pull request.

 ![Screenshot](screenshot.png)